Top 22 NBA Players Who Didn’t Go To College

 8. Amar’e Stoudemire

-Amar’e Carsares Stoudemire is an American-Israeli basketball player and coach, born on the 16th of November, 1982.
-Amar’e serves as the development assistant in the Brooklyn Nets of the NBA.
+Amar’e Carsares Stoudemire is a former American-Israeli basketball player and coach, born on the 16th of November, 1982.
+Amar’e served as a player development assistant for the Brooklyn Nets of the NBA.
 Standing at 6”10 and weighing about 245 lbs, he had the physique of a superstar NBA player.

 From 2002, Amar’e has received various notable awards and achievements.
 Some of these achievements include six-time NBA All-Star, two-time Israeli Basketball Premier League Champion.
 Also, he won the 2020 Finals MVP in the Israeli Basketball Premier League and NBA Rookie of the Year for 2003.
 Notably, in 2015, Amar’e Stoudemire became the seventh highest-paid player in the league.